simplefoc/simplefoc.github.io/docs/simplefoc_library/code/motion_control/open_loop/angle_openloop.md

 ```cpp
 voltage = current_limit * phase_resistance; // Amps
 ```
 The best way to use this control strategy would be to provide both phase resistance value and KV rating of your motor.
-The the library would be able to calculate he back-emf voltage and much more precisely estimate the consumed current.
-And with the current and the back-emf current the library can set much more appropriate voltage to the motor.
+The the library would be able to calculate he back-EMF voltage and much more precisely estimate the consumed current.
+And with the current and the back-EMF current the library can set much more appropriate voltage to the motor.
 ```cpp
 voltage = current_limit*phase_resistance + desired_velocity/KV; // Amps
 ```